 A Safari secret.

+Democratic Republic of Congo Holidays are awesome adventures, covering ground so people ever will, are you up for it?
 The Democratic Republic of Congo, or DRC has long been a country shrouded in darkness from its political turmoil, dwindling rainforest and internal wars over natural resources.

 These days, things are ever so slowly getting back on their feet.

 Democratic Republic of Congo holidays are certainly an almighty adventure for those willing to charter new territory and discover truly magical moments in Africa’s wilderness.

 Adventurous activities such as Mountain gorilla trekking, climbing an active volcano, chimpanzee trekking and hikes in the Rwenzori Mountains are all made possible on Democratic Republic of Congo holidays.

 Are you interested in going on a genuine African expedition?

 Welcome to Democratic Republic of Congo Holidays

 The highlight of a visit to the Democratic Republic of Congo has to be Virunga National Park, a UNESCO World Heritage Site in the east and on the border of Uganda and Rwanda.
 Virunga is Africa’s oldest national park plus the continent’s most biologically diverse area that is formally protected.
 Some 7,800 square kilometres of land ranges from swamps, erosion valleys, forests, Savannas to lava plains, active volcanoes and the glaciated peaks of the Rwenzori mountains.

 Virunga is important because it is home to literally a quarter of the world’s critically endangered mountain gorillas.
 Virunga is home to two other Great Ape species, namely the eastern lowland Grauer’s gorillas and chimpanzees.
 This means Virunga is the only park in the world to host three types of Great Apes.